DSharpPlus/DSharpPlus/docs/source/reference/DiscordGuild.rst

 	This guild's name.

-.. attribute:: Icon
+.. attribute:: IconHash

-	ID or name of the guild's icon.
+	Hash of the guild's icon image.

 .. attribute:: IconUrl

 	URL of the guild's icon.

-.. attribute:: Splash
+.. attribute:: SplashHash

-	Guild's invite splash.
-This is available for partnered and special guilds only.
+	Hash of the guild's invite splash image.
+This is only available for partnered guilds.

-.. attribute:: OwnerID
+.. attribute:: SplashUrl

-	ID of the guild's owner
+	URL of the guild's invite splash image.
+This is only available for partnered guilds.

+.. attribute:: Owner

+	Guild's owner.
+Instance of :doc:`DiscordMember </reference/DiscordMember>`.

-.. attribute:: RegionID
+.. attribute:: RegionId

 	Guild's voice region ID.

-.. attribute:: AFKChannelID
+.. attribute:: AFKChannel

 	ID of the voice AFK channel.